- Symptoms of Appendicitis

 Anesthesia used during the procedure will cause few side effects.
-Generally anesthesia may effect the functioning of heart and lungs.
-Patient need to update the medical history to the anesthetist during the pre-surgery counseling, hence anesthetist will choose the best possible way for applying the anesthesia.
+Generally, anesthesia may affect the functioning of the heart and lungs.
+The patient needs to update the medical history to the anesthetist during the pre-surgery counseling, hence the anesthetist will choose the best possible way for applying the anesthesia.

-What technique will be used to remove the appendix, whether it’s a laparoscopic or open surgery?
+What technique will be used to remove the appendix, whether it’s laparoscopic or open surgery?

-Laparoscopic technique is the latest method used to remove the appendix.
-This procedure is performed with minimal invasive technique, where in during the procedure 2-3 small incisions will be made each of a keyhole size.
-This is the most used method now-a-days, where patient can have a speedy recovery, less blood loss, less pain and less duration of stay in the hospital.
+The laparoscopic technique is the latest method used to remove the appendix.
+This procedure is performed with minimally invasive technique, where during the procedure 2-3 small incisions will be made each of a keyhole size.
+This is the most used method nowadays, where a patient can have a speedy recovery, less blood loss, less pain and less duration of stay in the hospital.

-However, for few patients laparoscopic technique may not be applicable and hence doctor may decide to go for an open surgery during the procedure.
-In such cases, the other parameters involved for speedy recovery may increase.
+However, for a few patients, the laparoscopic technique may not be applicable and hence doctor may decide to go for an open surgery during the procedure.
+In such cases, the other parameters involved in speedy recovery may increase.

 What level of pain should I expect, and how can it be managed?

 Compared to open surgery technique, a laparoscopic technique will have less pain.
-General surgical pain will be there for about 7 days till the incision gets completely healed.
-However patient will be prescribed with painkillers which helps to reduce the pain after the surgery.
+General surgical pain will be there for about 7 days until the incision gets completely healed.
+However, the patient will be prescribed with painkillers which helps to reduce the pain after the surgery.

 - Appendectomy by American College of Surgeons from https://www.facs.org/~/media/files/education/patient%20ed/app.ashx